Inspiration

 u/modtrials trial this --dm

-ModTrials privately DMs the moderator a counterfactual result:
+ModTrials then privately delivers a counterfactual moderation result:

 The app records why the item matched, stores privacy-minimized evidence, and lets moderators label examples as good catches, false positives, gray-area cases, or rules that need rewriting.

-The dashboard then turns that evidence into practical launch signals:
+The dashboard turns real trial evidence into practical launch signals:

 ModTrials does not auto-ban, auto-remove, use AI, train models, or publicly accuse users.